jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/jaas-realm=<jaas-realm name>:read-attribute(name=module)`

 ## syntax of the operation to get the `elytron` `jaas-realm` `path`
-path to the `jaas` login context configuration file. you can also specify the location of the configuration with java system property `java.security.auth.login.config` or with java security property `login.config.url`. get the `elytron` `jaas-realm` `path` attribute.
+path to the `jaas` login context configuration file. you can also specify the location of the configuration with java system property "`java.security.auth.login.config`" or with java security property "`login.config.url`". get the `elytron` `jaas-realm` `path` attribute.
 `/subsystem=elytron/jaas-realm=<jaas-realm name>:read-attribute(name=path)`